galfudim/edible-eats/README.md

 # Description

-Edible Eats is an app that allows users to get a list of restaurants within the College Park, MD area that meet their dietary restrictions/preferences.
+Edible Eats is an app that allows users to get a list of restaurants in the College Park, MD area that meet their dietary restrictions/preferences.
 Currently, Edible Eats offers support for pescatarian, vegan, vegetarian, and ketogenic diets.

-Users initially choose their diet from a drop down menu, select their preference of favorite foods that correspond to the diet and then on submission obtain a list of restaurants.
-A user can set their profile name and even view the diet descriptions within the menu options.
-This provides further personalization and ensures users are making the most informed decisions within the app.
-After choosing preferences, a list of restaurants and corresponding location in or around the College Park area is displayed.
-A user can click a restaurant to view the menu choices that matched their preferences.

 Edible Eats was developed by Gal Fudim, Tytan Taliaferro, and Aimon Sajid in December 2020 as a final project for CMSC436 at the University of Maryland, College Park.

+# How to Use
+- Choose a diet from drop down menu
+- Select preference of favorite foods that correspond to the chosen diet and obtains a list of restaurants
+	- *Extra: set profile name and view diet descriptions within menu options!*
+- Submit
+- A list of restaurants and corresponding location in the College Park, MD area is displayed
+- Click a restaurant to view the menu choices that matched their preferences

 # Screenshots